 This prospectus includes our trademarks, such as "Restoration Hardware," "RH" and "Restoration Hardware Baby & Child," which are protected under applicable intellectual property laws and are the property of Restoration Hardware.
 This prospectus also contains trademarks, service marks, trade names and copyrights of other companies, which are the property of their respective owners.
-Solely for convenience, trademarks and trade names referred to in this prospectus may appear without the ® or TM symbols, but such references are not intended to indicate, in any way, that we will not assert, to the fullest extent under applicable law, our rights or the right of the applicable licensor to these trademarks and trade names.
+Solely for convenience, trademarks and trade names referred to in this prospectus may appear without the or TM symbols, but such references are not intended to indicate, in any way, that we will not assert, to the fullest extent under applicable law, our rights or the right of the applicable licensor to these trademarks and trade names.

-The Offering Common stock offered by the selling stockholders shares Common stock to be outstanding immediately after this offerin ig shares Use of proceeds The selling stockholders, which include certain of our officers, directors and employees will receive all of the proceeds from this offering and we will not receive any proceeds from the sale of shares in this offering.
+The Offering Common stock offered by the selling stockholders 8,673,900 shares Common stock to be outstanding immediately after this offering 38,142,135 shares Use of proceeds The selling stockholders, which include certain of our officers, directors and employees, will receive all of the proceeds from this offering and we will not receive any proceeds from the sale of shares in this offering.
 See "Principal and Selling Stockholders."
-Principal stockholders Immediately following the completion of this offering, Home Holdings will own shares, or %, of our outstanding common stock (including outstanding unvested shares).
-Of that amount, Catterton will beneficially own shares, or %, of our outstanding common stock, Tower Three will beneficially own shares, or %, of our outstanding common stock and Glenhill will beneficially own shares, or %, of our outstanding common stock.
-We are a "controlled company" within the meaning of the NYSE listing rules, and therefore will be exempt from certain of the corporate governance listing requirements of the NYSE.
-See "Management-Corporate Governance."
-Home Holdings and the directors appointed by Home Holdings have certain approval rights.
-See "Certain Relationships and Related Party Transactions-Stockholders Agreement."
+Principal stockholders Immediately following the completion of this offering, Home Holdings will own 18,340,340 shares, or 47.2%, of our outstanding common stock (such percentage calculation includes in the number of outstanding shares 737,507 outstanding unvested shares not held by Home Holdings).
+Of that amount, Catterton will beneficially own 8,332,376 shares, or 21.5%, of our outstanding common stock, Tower Three will beneficially own 7,859,148 shares, or 20.2%, of our outstanding common stock and Glenhill will beneficially own 2,148,816 shares, or 5.5%, of our outstanding common stock.
+Home Holdings has certain approval rights.
+See "Certain Relationships and Related Party Transactions- Stockholders Agreement."
 Dividend policy We currently intend to retain all available funds and any future earnings for use in the operation of our business, and therefore we do not anticipate paying any cash dividends in the foreseeable future.
 Any future determination to pay dividends will be at the discretion of our board of directors and will depend upon our results of operations, financial condition, capital requirements and other factors that our board of directors deems relevant.
 We are a holding company, and substantially all of our operations are carried out by our subsidiary, Restoration Hardware, Inc., and its subsidiaries.
 Restoration Hardware, Inc.'s ability to pay dividends to us is limited by the terms of its credit agreement, which may in turn limit our ability to pay dividends on our common stock.
 Our ability to pay dividends may also be restricted by the terms of any future credit agreement or any future debt or preferred securities of ours or of our subsidiaries.
 See "Dividend Policy."
 Risk factors Investing in our common stock involves a high degree of risk.
-See "Risk Factors" beginning on page 15 of this prospectus for a discussion of factors you should carefully consider before deciding to invest in our common stock.
+See "Risk Factors" beginning on page 16 of this prospectus for a discussion of factors you should carefully consider before deciding to invest in our common stock.
+Symbol for trading on the NYSE "RH"